yshrsmz/yshrsmz.github.io/packages/blog/contents/posts/2018/2018-01-11-sqlite-explainqueryplan.md

 ```

 ```
-explain query plan select * from bank where bank_code = "0001"
+EXPLAIN QUERY PLAN SELECT * FROM bank WHERE bank_code = "0001"

 selectid    order       from        detail
 ----------  ----------  ----------  ----------------